-After obtaining funding authorization, the Environmental Planner will complete the "Request for Statement of Interest" form, PEDS and include all backup for the upcoming project.
-ECS will publish the SOI to all firms selected on the contract.
-Consultants will respond in writing by the date identified in the SOI.
-The Environmental panel team will then evaluate SOIs based on the compilation of the Department's evaluation scores and comments.
-ADOT will enter into negotiations with the most highly qualified firm and execute the Task Order Contract Modification upon successful negotiations with the selected firm.
-On-Call Consultants will be notified by the Department of the decisions and selection panel results.
-Upon ADOT's selection and acceptance of the Prime Consultant's SOI, a cost proposal has been prepared and submitted to ENV, the Environmental Planner will distribute the draft cost proposal to the Technical Specialists assigned to the project for their detailed and concurrent review and comment.
+Prior to obtaining funding authorization, the Environmental Planner will add the project to the "Upcoming Projects" list in the Planner Workload Worksheet System.
+After obtaining funding authorization, the Environmental Planner will complete the "EP On-Call Consultant Request Form", PEDS and include all backup for the upcoming project.
+The ENV Management Analyst will submit the documentation to the firm assigned to the project region and will request a proposal within 10 business days.
+Once a cost proposal has been prepared and submitted to ENV, the Environmental Planner will distribute the draft cost proposal to the Technical Specialists assigned to the project for their detailed and concurrent review and comment.
 ENV staff should look to minimize project development costs while still meeting all the necessary NEPA Approval requirements.
 Use your own judgment; do not let the consultant assumptions go unchallenged.
 Ensure that the environmental effort is commensurate with the scope of the project and only required analysis is conducted by the consultant.
-The Technical Specialists will verify that the technical work that is required, including the need for a site visits, surveys, the type of technical document to be prepared and any agency coordination or consultation that may be Once the cost proposal has been reviewed by the Technical Specialists and the necessary.
-Environmental Planner, comments are sent back to the Project Delivery Manager for review.
-Once the contract hours are agreed upon, the Environmental Planner will forward the final cost estimate to the ENV Management Analyst for processing with the Engineering Consulting Section (ECS).
+The Technical Specialists will verify the technical work that is required, including the need for a site visits, surveys, the type of technical document to be prepared and any agency coordination or consultation that may be necessary.
+Once the cost proposal has been reviewed by the Technical Specialists and the Environmental Planner, and the contract hours are agreed upon, the Environmental Planner will forward the final cost estimate to the ENV Management Analyst for processing with the Engineering Consulting Section (ECS).